 That indecision presents a significant opportunity for luxury travel and hospitality brands to inspire affluent travelers with quality destination content.
 At this early stage in the travel journey, travel seekers want brands to provide content to help narrow down their choices.

 Instagram is one of the most popular places to fuel your wanderlust, especially since “Instagrammability” is now an important factor in choosing a holiday destination.
 A study from Hotels.com revealed a new trend of ‘travel bragging’ on social media among Millennials.
-One in eight Millennials admits picking their next destination and hotel based on how Instagrammable it is.
+One in eight Millennials admits to picking their next destination and hotel based on how Instagrammable it is.

 Marina Bay Sands in Singapore is the world’s most Instagrammed hotel